joelek/ts-autoguard/readme.md

 Auto-generated unintrusive type guards for TypeScript.

+## Sponsorship

+The continued development of this software is dependent upon voluntary sponsorship.
+Please consider sponsoring this project if you find that the software creates value for you and your company.

+The sponsor button can be used to view the different sponsoring options.
+Thank you for your contribution!

 ## News

 The next major version is currently under development and will include a brand new interface descriptor language.
 The new language greatly simplifies the development and consumption of APIs through automatic generation of boiler-plate parsing, routing and type checking code.